 Some of the key factors a lender will consider as part of their affordability calculations are:

-- your debts - for example, a mortgage, loans or other credit cards
+- Your debts - for example, a mortgage, personal loans or other credit cards

-- your current credit - the card or overdraft credit you have available but aren't currently using
+- Your current credit – the limit on any credit or store cards or overdrafts you have available

-Their goal is to offer you a credit limit that they're confident you can afford, reducing the risk to them.
+Their goal is to offer you a credit limit that they're confident you can afford.

 What if you go over your credit limit?

-However, being over your limit will have consequences.
+If you do go over your limit it can have consequences.
 You'll normally be charged a fee.
-There could also be longer-term effects.
-Going over your limit could damage your credit rating and, if it happens repeatedly, lead to your credit card company lowering your credit limit or closing your account altogether.
+There may also be longer-term effects.
+Going over your limit could damage your credit rating and, if it happens repeatedly, lead to your credit card provider lowering your credit limit or closing your account altogether.

 The card provider will have a policy on credit limit increases.
-Some only offer an increase once you've had the card for six months or a year.
+Some only offer an increase once you've had the card for 6 months or a year.

 Top tips to increase your credit limit

-Never miss a payment - even paying your credit card bill one day late could affect your chances of getting a credit limit increase in future.
+- Never miss a payment - even paying your credit card bill one day late could impact your chances of getting a credit limit increase in future